Tips to Keep Yourself Well and Healthy During A Pandemic?

 But how much other damage happens during that time if we are not careful?

-And why is it essential to think about how to maintain our health and wellness in a pandemic?
+And why is it essential to think about how to maintain our health and wellness during a pandemic?

 To explore this, I have another question and would love your answers in the comments section below: